Tier 1 Auto Supplier Passes Safe Launch In Automotive Manufacturing

 With strict OEM standards and tight production timelines, Pollington needed a modern solution to meet safe launch requirements in automotive manufacturing.
 Stewart added "Through the old way of doing everything on paper, it's kind of hard to find the information you need if there are questions."
 Searches could take hours.

-Chris Stewart, Manufacturing Engineer at Pollington Machine Tool shares how their lack of traceability used to cause him to have a few late nights at work.
+Chris Stewart, Manufacturing Engineer at Pollington Machine Tool shares how their lack of traceability used to cause him a few late nights at work.

 Safe Launch Success: Outcomes in 12 Months